 In our home state of Missouri, students are not allowed to participate in public school sport teams unless they are enrolled at the school for at least 6 hours every day.
 Well, that kind of rules out homeschoolers, doesn’t it?
 We unfortunately learned this the hard way with #2, who loved to play softball and had grown past the community recreational league stage.
 When I called the high school to find out if she could practice with them, we learned the unhappy news.

-(Interestingly enough, now that #2 is in college, she is playing on the JV team there and having a great time.
+Interestingly enough, now that #2 is in college, she is playing on the JV team there and having a great time.
 Did she get an athletic scholarship?
 No. But she did get an academic one – and these days you have to choose between one or the other; you’re not allowed to stack them.
-So, while it would have been fun to play organized sports in high school, it did not overly hinder her from playing in college.)
+So, while it would have been fun to play organized sports in high school, it did not overly hinder her from playing in college.

 #1 plays violin and would have loved to be part of a school orchestra.
 The best we could do was for her to participate in a community student orchestra.
 There she took part in two concerts per year.

 We tried to do art in our homeschool, but what do I know?
 Basically nothing.
 So they drew their pictures and I said “well done,” but there was no real feedback.

 At least one of my teens would have eaten these up.
 She LOVES academia and would have risen to the challenge of the intense reading and writing required for one of these.
 I know you can do them as a homeschooler, but I’ve never felt up to the task.

 Oh yea, and let’s not forget these other missed opportunities because we homeschool high school:

 I used to work with a 19-year old who had just graduated from our local high school.
 I asked her how prevalent the drugs and alcohol were.
 She said it was everywhere, every day.

 I remember the conversations I used to have when I was in high school, over 30 years ago.
 There is no doubt they are much more graphic now.
 Kids WILL talk about this stuff – even our own goody-two-shoes, morally upright, Christian ones.
 Is it just a matter of picking the right friends?
 That probably helps a little.
 But I’m thinking most parents would be surprised by what their children are talking about each and every day.

 I’m sorry to offend anyone, but I really do not believe the government knows better than I do what (and how) my child should learn about sex.
 And I also am not a fan of the Common Core.
-Whoever said “It takes a village” must have had parents who didn’t care.
+“It takes a village” isn’t valid about these things, in my opinion.
 I firmly believe that ordinary, loving parents, such as little ol’ me, can teach children better than whatever the government prescribes.